LetteraUnica/AP-Exam/Report.md

 Finally, three member functions were added:

-- `node* findLowest()`:  function built to find the leftmost node belonging to the subtree which has the current node as the root.
+- `node* findLowest()noexcept`:  function built to find the leftmost node belonging to the subtree which has the current node as the root.
 This function is of utmost importance in the development of the class `_iterator`.
-- `node* findUpper()`:  function built to find the first right ancestor of a given node, that is a previously inserted node with the first key larger than the given one.
+- `node* findUpper()const`:  function built to find the first right ancestor of a given node, that is a previously inserted node with the first key larger than the given one.
 Also `findUpper()` holds a very important role in the implementations of the `_iterator` class.
 - `unsigned int depth(unsigned int&& Depth=1)`: recursive function needed to compute the depth of a node in the tree.

 `node` was build as a nested class inside the private section of the larger `bst<K, V, CO>`: this choice seemed the most suitable since the BST node is a structure that should not be created nor accessed by the user at any time.
 There are ways to insert a node into the tree, but there should be no reason to create a BST node without creating a Binary Search Tree, or to access and change some of its important members, such as `left` and `write`.